 - That all pupils are provided with outstanding learning experiences that lead to consistently outstanding levels of pupil achievement.

 - That all pupils take part in activities which achieve the same learning objective.
-It is important that children’s writing skills are not a barrier to learning in topic lessons.
+It is important that children’s writing skills are not a barrier to learning in non-core lessons.

 - That all teachers and other professionals possess expert levels of knowledge in the subjects they teach.